GoogleChrome/web.dev/src/site/content/en/blog/building-a-tabs-component/index.md

 JavaScript won't need to bring anything into view on device rotate or browser resize.
-Try it out in Chromium DevTools [Device Mode](https://developers.google.com/web/tools/chrome-devtools/device-mode) by selecting any mode other than Responsive, and then resizing the device frame.
+Try it out in Chromium DevTools [Device Mode](https://developers.google.com/web/tools/chrome-devtools/device-mode) by selecting any mode other than **Responsive**, and then resizing the device frame.
 Notice the element stays in view and locked with its content.
 This has been available since Chromium updated their implementation to match the spec.
 Here's a [blog post](https://web.dev/snap-after-layout/) about it.